jellyfin/Swiftfin/players.md

 ## Notes

 **Unsupported containers will require transcoding or remuxing to play.**

+**AV1 is disabled by default but can be enabled for Native Player using Custom Device Profiles.**

 ---